 Topics discussed in Closed Sessions may include personnel issues, labor negotiations, legal matters, and other issues covered by applicable law.
 Board voting can only occur during an official public meeting.
 The Board may adjourn to closed session during a public meeting and reconvene in public session at the same meeting.

-Meetings are posted in the School Office, and by delivery to the Asbury Park Press, Coast Star and the website.
+Meetings are posted in the School Office, and by delivery to the Asbury Park Press, Coast Star and the school district's website.

-Manasquan is a receiving district for Spring Lake, Spring Lake Heights, Sea Girt, Lake Como, Brielle, Belmar and Avon.
+Manasquan is a receiving district for the municipalities of Avon by the Sea, Belmar, Brielle, Lake Como, Sea Girt, Spring Lake, and Spring Lake Heights.
 These districts send their students to Manasquan High School and are charged a tuition fee per student.

 Tuition is established by state formula and is applied to each student equally.
 The tuition calculation does not incorporate costs that are considered strictly Manasquan costs such as transportation for Manasquan residents and the principle costs of building projects; however, the interest on such projects is shared by all students.